nabu-platform/nabu-frameworks-events/protected/documentation/readme.md

 - performance tracking: use the same algorithm as performance tracker to upgrade service invoke events from debug to like warning

-You configure the nabu.microservices.event.providers.fire service as the event handler for this server.
+You configure the nabu.frameworks.events.providers.fire service as the event handler for this server.
 It can then push to a local database _or_ a cloud endpoint.

 The fire will standardize any event into the common format and annotate further where necessary.